 With the aid of artificial intelligence (AI), privacy and security disappear.
-Every move tracked and traced.
+Every move is tracked and traced.
 And as stated by the “butcher of freedom” Tony Blair, it’s their end game.
 They’ll put in place a biometric identity to force compliance.
 If you don’t go along, your world ends.

 Now the tyranny begins.